Nilpena edicara national park large

 The entry point of the fossil field site with views to the northern Flinders Ranges.

-The new visitor precinct itself is made up of three heritage buildings of the former pastoral station.
+The visitor precinct itself is made up of three heritage buildings of the former pastoral station.

-When the park opens for visitors, the old Blacksmith’s Shop will have been repurposed as a state-of-the-art interpretation centre.
+The old Blacksmith’s Shop has been repurposed as a state-of-the-art interpretation centre.

-This will be an all-accessible, visitor experience allowing everyone of all mobility types to view fossils up-close.
+It is an accessible visitor experience allowing everyone of all mobility types to view fossils up-close.

-The adjacent shearer’s quarters is currently accommodation for researchers that work on site.
-Plans for the former woolshed, opposite the Blacksmith’s Shop, presents a unique opportunity for an event and function space in the future.
+The adjacent shearer’s quarters provides accommodation for researchers that work on-site.
+Plans for the former woolshed, opposite the Blacksmith’s Shop, present a unique opportunity for an event and function space in the future.